nasa-jpl-memex/image_space/imagespace/README.md

 an image similarity server,
 and a Girder web server containing the imagespace plugin.

-Note: Please upgrade to latest snapshot of Girder to resolve ImageSpace deployment issues
+Note: Please upgrade to latest snapshot of Girder to resolve ImageSpace deployment issues.

 - Comprehensive Deploy
   * Follow below steps
 - Easy Deploy, skips local indexing of documents